Skip to content Skip to footer

 Language

-The official language of Amman is Arabic, with English widely spoken in tourist areas and by the younger population.
-Learning a few basic Arabic phrases can enhance your travel experience and interactions with locals.
+Arabic is the official language of Jordan, including Amman.
+English is widely spoken, especially in tourist areas, hotels, and restaurants.
+It is helpful to learn some basic Arabic phrases to enhance your travel experience and interact with locals.

 Cost Of Living